isomerpages/psd-corp/newsroom/parliamentary-replies/_posts/2024-11-13-post-Hiring Rates of Persons with Disabilities (PwDs) in the public sector.md

 agencies from increasing PWD hires; and (d) what steps are being taken to address these constraints directly.</p>
 <p></p>
-<p><strong>Oral Reply by Mr Chan Chun Sing, Minister for Education and Minister-in-charge of the Public Service</strong>
+<p><strong>Oral Reply by Mr Chan Chun Sing, Minister-in-charge of the Public Service and Minister for Education</strong>
 </p>
 <p></p>
 <p>It is not meaningful to compare the hiring rate of persons with disabilities